mostafaahmedthe5-bot/egypt-football-club-management-system/README.md

 U10
 ```

-Additional age categories can be added.

-Each team contains:
+Each team can contain:

 * Team name
 * Age category
-* Sports season
+* Season
 * Player count
 * Maximum roster size
 * Head coach
 * Assistant coaches
 * Team status

+The structure can also be extended with additional categories when required by a club.

 ---

-# 🏫 Football Academies
+# Football Academies

-A club can have one or more football academies.

-Each academy can contain:
+Clubs can manage multiple football academies and academy branches.

+Academy information can include:

 * Academy name
 * Branch
 * Age category
 * Coach
-* Number of players
+* Player count
 * Capacity
 * Subscription status
 * Player information

-Academies are not restricted by the same roster limitations as senior or competitive teams.
+Academies are handled separately from competitive teams because their player capacity and management requirements can be different.

 ---

-# 👤 Player Management
+# Player Management

-The player module contains the complete profile of every player.
+The player module is one of the core components of the platform.

+Each player can have a complete profile containing personal, sporting, administrative, medical, and financial information.

 ## Personal Information

 * Full name
 * National ID
 * Date of birth
-* Automatically calculated age
+* Calculated age
 * Gender
 * Phone number
 * Email
+* Address
 * Marital status
-* Address

----

 ## Sporting Information

 * Club
-* Current team
+* Team
 * Age category
 * Position
 * Preferred foot
 * Player level
 * Years of experience
-* Club joining date
+* Joining date
 * Player status

 ### Preferred Foot